QOGE/SAOGEN/README.md

 - Symbiotic Autonomous Organization (SAO)

-A governance architecture designed to coordinate human intelligence and AI-assisted analysis within a decentralized decision-making framework.
+<ins> A governance architecture designed to coordinate human intelligence and AI-assisted analysis within a decentralized decision-making framework.</ins>

 - Hyper-Optimization of Innovation